The House from a 1911 postcard

 Earlier Houses: Today's house sits on the site of Beaulieu Abbey, which was effectively destroyed by Henry VIII, though the former Gatehouse serves as the core of the current house.

-Garden & Outbuildings: The 3rd Baron Montagu of Beaulieu's interest in historic cars led him to open a motor museum on the grounds of Beaulieu in 1952.
+Garden & Outbuildings: On August 2, 1100 King William II (William Rufus) was killed under suspicious circumstances in the New Forest while hunting.
+It's likely that the king, who was killed by an arrow through the lung, was hunting in the grounds of Beaulieu Abbey when he was killed.
+There is today a memorial stone in the grounds Beaulieu Abbey to mark the spot where William is believed to have died.
+The 3rd Baron Montagu of Beaulieu's interest in historic cars led him to open a motor museum on the grounds of Beaulieu in 1952.
 Lord Montagu's auto collection continued to grow and officially became the National Motor Museum in 1972.
 The museum collects, preserves, and presents vehicles and other items related to the history of motoring in Great Britain from 1895 to the present day.
 The Motor Museum has over 250 vehicles and tens of thousands of objects relating to motoring history, including car accessories, motoring clothing, and printed ephemera.
 The oldest of the 19 racing cars on display is a 1903 Napier Gordon Bennett.
 Others include a 1922 Aston Martin Strasbourg, a Vanwall driven by Stirling Moss in 1958, the 1994 Benetton B193/4 driven by Michael Schumacher in his first world championship, and Damon Hill's 1996 winner, the Williams FW 18.
 Also in the collection are Bentley and Jaguar Le Mans cars and 13 motorcycles, from a 1912 Norton to a 1975 Kawasaki.
 The museum's world land speed record breakers include the first and last of Malcolm and Donald Campbell's Bluebirds and the 1929 Golden Arrow.
 The 3rd Lord Montagu's father (John Walter Edward-Scott-Montagu; after 1905 the 2nd Lord Montagu of Beaulieu) wanted an appropriate mascot for his Rolls-Royce.
 Using Montagu's secretary and mistress, Eleanor Velasco Thornton, as a model the sculptor Charles S. Sykes designed the precursor (called "The Whisper") of the "Spirit of Ecstasy," the famous winged mascot that has adorned nearly every Rolls-Royce automobile since 1911.

 Title: Debrett's Peerage and Baronetage, 1990